k1LoW/octoslack/README.md

 ### 4. Webhook event fired

-HTTP requests are transformed into requests that Slack can read through octoslack.
+HTTP requests are

+- transformed into requests that Slack can read through octoslack.
+- forwarded directly to Slack.
+- dropped.

 ``` mermaid
 flowchart TB